thaliproject/postcardapp/test/readme.md

 ```
 brew install ios-webkit-debug-proxy
 ```
+NB: If you run into problems then try installing the [recommended fork of Webkit Debug Proxy](https://github.com/appium/appium/blob/master/docs/en/advanced-concepts/ios-webkit-debug-proxy.md)

 ## Running tests on iOS device
 1. The iOS device will need to be setup as a developer device as well as **UIAutomation** enabled in *Settings > Developer*.